Abba-ops/expense-mern/README.md

 1. Clone this repository.

-2. Install the required dependencies.
+2. Install dependencies.

-3. Add an `.env` file to the root directory with the following variables:
+3. Create an `.env` file in the root directory with:
-   - `PORT`: Your preferred server port.
+   - `PORT`: Your server port.
-   - `MONGO_URI`: Your MongoDB connection URI.
+   - `MONGO_URI`: Your MongoDB connection.

-4. Start the application in development mode by running `npm run dev`.
+4. Start in development mode: `npm run dev`.

-You're all set to track your expenses!
+You're ready to track expenses!